|

 Return to Dr. Hasin's homepage

-A wide variety of studies have been conducted on reliability and validity of substance use and psychiatric disorders.
-These studies have been conducted in clinical, community and national samples, in the U.S. and abroad.
+A wide variety of studies have been conducted on reliability and validity of substance use and psychiatric disorders in clinical, community and national samples, in the U.S. and abroad.
 The work has been funded by the National Institute on Drug Abuse ( NIDA ) and the National Institute on Alcohol Abuse and Alcoholism ( NIAAA ).

 Findings from this research include:

-The Psychiatric Research Interview for Substance and Mental Disorders (PRISM) showed better test-retest reliability for many disorders in samples of substance abusers than other diagnostic instruments tested in similar types of samples.
+The Psychiatric Research Interview for Substance and Mental Disorders (PRISM) showed better test-retest reliability for psychiatric disorders than other diagnostic instruments in samples of substance abusers.
+This interview is now fully computerized and training is available.

-Not all individuals who meet criteria for DSM-IV alcohol dependence also manifest alcohol abuse, particularly women and minorities.
-This has implications for both screening in epidemiologic studies and for selection of phenotypes in genetics research.
+Incorrect assumptions that all individuals who meet criteria for DSM-IV alcohol or drug dependence also experience abuse criteria have serious implications for screening in epidemiologic studies and for selection of phenotypes in genetics research, particularly among women and minorities.

 Selected Publications: